Miranda Boettcher, Academic Advisor Consultant

 Over the last few years, Schmidt has contributed to the launch of the Initiative for Climate Action Transparency (ICAT).
 This initiative aims to build a best practice for guidance, tools, and capacity of governments and sub-national authorities to measure the effects of their policies with regard to climate change and the other UN SDGs and report progress publicly, thus fostering greater transparency, effectiveness, and trust, enabling innovative financing and ambition in climate policies worldwide.

 Schmidt’s experience has covered public policy design, regulatory design, and implementation of global emissions trading and offset instruments.
 He has coordinated high-level events, navigating the interface of international negotiations with private sector, intergovernmental, and non-governmental organizations focusing on private sector engagement in climate change and development action at international, national, sub-national, city, and company/NGO levels.
 In addition, Schmidt’s experience has covered institutional build-up and management of both resources and people.

-In addition to his work with C2G2, Thompson serves as the managing director of the Forum for Climate Engineering Assessment.
-He has previously worked with the Natural Resources Defense Council and the Smithsonian Institution in Washington, DC, and the The Energy and Resources Institute in Delhi, India.
+Before joining C2G2, Thompson was a co-founder of the Forum for Climate Engineering Assessment, a researcher at the Smithsonian Institution in Washington, DC, and a policy advisor with the Natural Resources Defense Council and The Energy and Resources Institute in Delhi, India.